Lina238/WebScrapper/README.md

 # WebScrapper Using python and BeautifulSoup
- here your goona find a web scrapper example of real Estate Listings
+ here you will find an example of web scraping ( real Estate Listings)